Communication Studies, M.A.

 Assistantships and Financial Support

-The Department of Communication Studies has funds available in the form of assistantships to provide financial support for graduate students.
-For complete information on graduate assistantships please see www.marshall.edu/graduate/graduate-assistantships-2/graduate-assistantship-overview.
+The Department of Communication Studies has competitive assistantships to provide financial support for graduate students.
+For complete information on graduate assistantships, please see www.marshall.edu/graduate/graduate-assistantships-2/graduate-assistantship-overview

 Program Requirements

-A Plan of Study approved by the department/program and the academic dean must be filed in the Graduate Studies office before the student registers for the 12th semester hour.
-Students prepare a Plan of Study in conjunction with a committee of three graduate faculty members.
-At least one member of the committee must have full graduate faculty status.
+• File a Plan of Study, approved by the department/program and the academic dean, with the Graduate Studies office before the student registers for the 12th semester hour.